ipaulaa/100DaysOfCode/README.md

 > - Create environment variables with those names and add your own values, or
 > - Replace the variables manually in the code with your own data.
 > Originally, I was using `input()` to enter sensitive info each time the program ran — but that got old fast!
 Switching to environment variables was a more convenient and secure alternative.
-> > *Although... now that I’ve switched computers a few times, I have no clue what those environment variables were anymore...
+> > *Although... now that I’ve switched computers a few times, I have no clue what those environment variables were anymore...<br>
 **<ins>Lesson learned:<ins>** document **everything**, even your secrets!* 😆
 ___
 ## [`Day001`](https://github.com/pullynnhah/100DaysOfCode/tree/master/Day001) [`Day002`](https://github.com/pullynnhah/100DaysOfCode/tree/master/Day002) [`Day003`](https://github.com/pullynnhah/100DaysOfCode/tree/master/Day003) [`Day004`](https://github.com/pullynnhah/100DaysOfCode/tree/master/Day004) [`Day005`](https://github.com/pullynnhah/100DaysOfCode/tree/master/Day005)